Hibou57/PostiATS-Utilities/doc/lexemes-ref.md

 use of it, but it is worth to know it’s intended and you should not be surprised Postiats does not complain with these.

-Ex. `0x.` is a valid hexadecimal floating point number, although its integer and fractional parts are both empty.
-It’s evaluated as if it was `0x0.0`.
+Ex. `0x0.P0` is a valid hexadecimal floating point number, although its fractional part is empty.
+It’s seen as if it was `0x0.0P0`.
+The empty part is like zero.

-The empty parts are evaluated to zero.
+An exponent part can never be empty.
+Only one of an integral or fractional part may be empty, not both.

 ### Note #4